KennethWussmann/imgscale-yaml-cli/README.md

     format: png
 ```

 > You can have multiple `scale.yml` in one directory.
-Just call append a unique name to the filename: `scale_example1.yml`.
+Just append a unique name to the filename: `scale_example1.yml`.

 ### Commands
 There are the following commands: